pokeclicker/pokeclicker/other/Map tools/README.md

 ## NOTES:
 All maps must be 100 x 60 tiles, 16px per tile.
 Export image size must be 1600 x 960px.

+## TIPS:
+You can see the coordinates in the bottom left when hovering your cursor over the map.